UniMath/agda-unimath/src/foundation/slice.lagda.md

-# Morphisms of the slice category of types
+# Morphisms in the slice category of types

 ```agda
 module foundation.slice where